pemo11/xsharpcop/README.md

 Using X#, C# or maybe Python would not offer that interactivity (and it would be much more effort to implement it).

 The command line is just an option for every X# devloper that is already familiar with the commandline.
-But its definitely more convinient to use _XSharpCop_ as a WinForms app.
+But its definitely more convenient to use _XSharpCop_ as a WinForms app.

 ---
-How to run it
+How to run XSharpCop as a GUI
 ---

 Requirements are PowerShell 7.x which has to be downloaded and installed first: